 When buying a ping pong table the main factors you want to consider are value for money and longevity.
 But there are also these criteria to take into consideration.

 Indoor or Outdoor?

 The majority of players classify table tennis as an indoor sport although outdoor play is becoming more and more popular.

 The key area of concern for playing outdoors is – you guessed it – the weather!
 Ping pong balls are light and any slight hint of wind will make the game difficult to play.
 And if it rains, forgot about playing.
 Any wet patches on the table will ensure the ball doesn’t bounce and will slip and slide everywhere.
 Not fun at all.

 Despite the weather concerns, having an outdoor table tennis table does have some benefits.
 On most occasions you will have more room to play than an often tight fitting room.

-The biggest difference you’ll notice with indoor ping pong tables and outdoor ping pong tables is the construction material.
+The biggest difference you’ll notice with indoor and outdoor tables is the construction material.
 Indoor table tops are made from wood, whereas outdoor tables are usually built with a combination of metal and wood and use a protective coating.
 The frames for outdoor tables are sturdier, which also reflects in a higher price.

 Once you’ve worked out where you intend to play, the next most important factor to consider is whether you have enough space for a table tennis table.
 Tables do come in a range of sizes.
 The standard table size is 9 ft (2.74 m) long, 5 ft (1.525 m) wide, and 2.5 ft (76 cm) high.